patzly/grocy-android/app/src/main/assets/README.md

 ## Bugs

-- don't clear app settings on logout
+- don't refresh on device rotation (but replace layout, so no manifest declaration)

 ## Improvements